 This taco stew is the recipe most requested by anyone who knows my mom and now you can try it too!
-I beg you try this and you won’t regret it!
+It’s like taco soup but thicker like a chili.

-There’s something about the Fritos and the soup.
+Ok, back to the toppings…there’s something about the Fritos and the soup.
 I’m serious.
-I never and I mean never think to buy Fritos but they are a total necessity for topping off the taco stew.
+I never, and I mean never, think to buy Fritos, but they are a total necessity for topping off the taco stew.
 I think it’s that crunchy corn taste that works so well with everything.

 My mom always uses Russet potatoes for stew but I think that’s just because we bought them cheap for baked potatoes etc. Russet potatoes are not a good potato for soups and stews as they end up a bit mealy in texture.